justeattakeaway/fozzie-components/packages/f-header/README.md

     `userInfoProp` - Optional object conaining user details.
 If not provided `userInfoProp` is set via XHR call to `/api/account/details`

+    `showLoginInfo` - Optional Boolean property with `true` as a default value, defines whether the login / user info icon should be shown in the navigation.

 ## Demo and local development

 Running the command below from the component folder e.g. `./packages/f-header` will start a development server and allow to preview the component usually on http://localhost:8080/